NikolayRag/typeTodo/README.rst

        All configuration entries found in *.do* counts.
        *.do* file is checked periodically for configuration changes, and they reapplied on fly.

-       Default *.do* explicit configuration is HTTP, using http://typetodo.com as database.
+       Default *.do* explicit configuration is HTTP, using http://typetodo.com as host and newly created database with random name like ``~exwvpaytkfs6``.
 Also if no external **FILE** is specified, *.do* file itself is implicitly used as database storage.

        Acceptable configurations are **FILE**, **MYSQL** and **HTTP**

 4.1. **FILE** mode
        Specified by ``file <filename.ext>`` line.

-       Provided ``<filename.ext>`` is then created and used within the same place as *<projectName>.do*.
+       Provided ``<filename.ext>`` is created and used within the same place as *<projectName>.do*.
 It is available to specify relative or absolute path together with file name.
        If no explicit **FILE** database is defined, then *.do* is implicitly used as database.